Melissa Steyn: Life

 Steyn obtained her BA in 1977 from the University of South Africa, passing all her subjects, bar one, with distinction.
 In 1982, she completed a BA Honours in English Literature, Cum Laude, from Stellenbosch University.
 Having been awarded a Fulbright Scholarship to pursue a master's degree in Intercultural Communication at Arizona State University in the US, she graduated in 1996 as the top graduate in Communication Studies and in the College of Journalism and Communication, and as a member of Phi Beta Kappa.
-Her masters’ thesis Whiteness Just Isn’t What it Used to Be: White Identity in a Changing South Africa was published as a book by the same title by SUNY Press in 2001 and won the 2002 Outstanding Scholarship Award in International and Intercultural Communication from the National Communication Association in the United States.
-While in the US, Steyn studied at the Summer Institute for Intercultural Communication in Portland Oregon in 1995 and 1996.
+Her master's thesis Whiteness Just Isn’t What it Used to Be: White Identity in a Changing South Africa was published as a book by the same title by SUNY Press in 2001 and won the 2002 Outstanding Scholarship Award in International and Intercultural Communication from the National Communication Association in the United States.
+While in the US, Steyn studied at the Summer Institute for Intercultural Communication in Portland, Oregon in 1995 and 1996.
 She obtained her PhD (Psychology) from the University of Cape Town in 2004.